About USC Gould

 - interacting with judges and court personnel

 Lisa Klerman directs the Mediation Clinic, which she founded in 2007.
-She is also the director of the school's Judge Judith O. Hollinger Program in Alternative Dispute Resolution (ADR).
+She is also the director of the school's USC Gould School of Law Center for Dispute Resolution.
 The Mediation Clinic courses she designed and developed received national recognition in 2011, when the Ninth Circuit Judicial Council honored the USC Gould School of Law with its prestigious ADR Education Award.
 Previously a partner at Morrison & Foerster, Prof. Klerman subsequently developed a highly successful career as a private mediator.
 She has appeared as a commentator on the BBC, NBC Nightly News and National Public Radio, and is a frequent speaker on alternative dispute resolution, negotiation and mediation.
 She earned her JD at the University of Chicago Law School.

 Student & Alumni Testimonials

 "I can't imagine starting out as a young lawyer and never having been in court or seen how to interact with the court staff or the judicial officers.
 It certainly helps for people coming out of school to have marketable skills beyond academics.
 Being in court several days a week strengthened my professional confidence."